 Informative, Risk-Based Reporting Format

 To assist the Audit Committee, our risk-based approach to internal audit extends to our audit report format that provides more granular information on audit results.
-This increased granularity includes the above-mentioned inherent risk rating on all of the scope items for an audit, plus a four-point audit rating scale applied to each scope item within each audit.
+This increased granularity includes the Inherent Risk Ratings on all of the scope items for an audit, plus a four-point Audit Rating scale for each.
 This more granular reporting has applications that go beyond audit planning:

-All of our reports begin with a) a determination as to corrective action taken on each individual finding in the most recent examination and internal audit reports for the area in question, and b) an assessment of the completeness and adequacy of the applicable policy and procedures documents.
-The body of the report contains, for each individual scope item, a statement as to the audit steps or tests, including any sampling parameters.
+All of our reports begin with a) a determination of the status of corrective action taken on each individual finding in the most recent regulatory examination and internal audit reports for the area in question, and b) an assessment of the completeness and adequacy of the applicable policy and procedures documents.
+The body of the report contains, for each individual scope item, a summary of the audit steps or tests, including any sampling parameters.
 We also clearly identify any applicable regulatory guidance used in formulating our audit program.